 - Courses will be posted to the NDSU academic record as transfer credit once NDSU receives an official transcript from the provider institution.
 Note: Grades earned in collaborative courses may be used in determining financial aid satisfactory progress.

 - Completion of the Collaborative Student Contract and Registration Form does not guarantee registration into the requested course(s).
+Registration is not considered completed until the student has received confirmation of enrollment from the provider institution.
 However, if the request(s) cannot be processed, the student will be notified via their NDSU e-mail address.

 - Collaborative registration is not an option for repeating courses previously taken at NDSU.
 If students wish to take advantage of the repeated course opportunity to improve a grade, that course must be repeated at NDSU.

 - Due to federal compliance, course repeats via collaborative registration will be prohibited to prevent significant federal financial aid impacts which could result in over-payment of federal financial aid funds.

 The 12-week summer session is designed to provide instruction within various time intervals throughout the summer.
 Classes are offered in one of three standard sessions - the full 12-week session, a standard four-week session that begins in May, or a standard eight-week session that begins in June - as well as other short or variable length sessions throughout the summer.
 While the time interval of the individual sessions is different than that of the standard semester (16 weeks), each course carries full credit because classes meet the same number of contact hours as in the standard fall or spring semesters.
 In addition, deadlines for variable length and summer session courses are adjusted proportionately.
 Students are responsible for making changes to their registration according to published summer deadlines.

 Each college or department determines its summer offerings, based upon previous enrollments, programmatic needs, and special requests.
 Special effort is made to offer courses approved for fulfilling general education requirements.
 The summer session course offerings schedule is available online.